ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 {: #secure-access-cli-existing}
 {: cli}

-To enable secure access with the CLI on an existing instance, input a value for the `protocol` sub property of the `metadata service` when you use the `instance-update` command.
+To enable secure access on an existing instance, specify a value for the `protocol` sub-property of the `metadata service` when you use the `instance-update` command.

 ### Set the metadata hop limit with the CLI
 {: #set-hop-limit-cli}
 {: cli}

-You can set the hop limit for IP response packets from the metadata service.
-To set the hop limit by using the CLI, input a value for the `Response hop limit` sub property of the `Metadata service` property for your instance.
+You can set a hop limit for IP response packets from the metadata service by specifying a hop limit value between `1` (default) and `64` for the `Response hop limit` sub-property of the `Metadata service` property for your instance.
-The hop limit can be any value from 1 to 64.

 ### Set the metadata hop limit when you provision an instance
 {: #set-hop-limit-cli-when-provisioning}
 {: cli}

-To set the metadata hop limit when you provision an instance, enter a value for the `--metadata-service-response-hop-limit` option when you use the `instance-create` command.
+To set the metadata hop limit when you provision an instance, specify a hop limit value between `1` (default) and `64` for the `--metadata-service-response-hop-limit` option when you use the `instance-create` command.

 ```sh
 ibmcloud is instance-create INSTANCE_NAME VPC ZONE_NAME PROFILE_NAME SUBNET ... [--metadata-service-response-hop-limit METADATA-SERVICE-RESPONSE-HOP-LIMIT] ...